roshan-lal-dia/roshan-lal-dia/README.md

 * 🧠  I'm learning Web3 Development as of this quarter😁
 * 🔮 Must spend time to learn Figma | ~~VueJS, Laravel with PHP the right 👍🏽 way~~ -- JAVA, Angular, Spring Boot, and Prompt engineering
 * 🤝  I'm open for Pair Programming Sessions
-* 😫 Exams coming in one month , trying to understand maths to clear backlogs
+* 😫 Exams coming in one month , trying to understand maths to clear backlogs | also trying to complete my [mini-project](https://github.com/roshan-lal-dia/mini-project-s6)
 * ⚡  The first secret, secreat is so abundant for the universe✨
 * 💬 Ask me about #Tech #Web3 #Music #Secrets